pmuens/awesome-serverless/README.md

 - [Realm adds serverless functionality](https://adtmag.com/articles/2017/05/31/realm-functions.aspx) - Post which discusses the recently announced Realm Functions FaaS offering.
 - [Aqueduct - a serverless ETL pipeline](https://www.zocdoc.com/about/blog/tech/aqueduct-serverless-etl-pipeline/) - How Zocdoc uses serverless to streamline their ETL processes.
 - [“Serverless and the the death of devops”.
 Can you not?](http://redmonk.com/jgovernor/2017/06/02/serverless-and-the-the-death-of-devops-can-you-not/) - Post which outlines why serverless computing is not the death of DevOps.
+- [May Wrap-up - Jax Conference and serverless book](http://blog.n-k.de/2017/06/may-wrapup-jax-serverless-book.html) - Wrap-up post by Niko Köbler about the Jax Conference, his talks and workshops on serverless computing and the progress on the serverless book.

 ## Screencasts